Nunes says he was on WH grounds day before revealing Trump surveillance info

 No one in the White House was aware that he was there, Nunes said.

 The California Republican said he was there for additional meetings "to confirm what I already knew" but said he wouldn't comment further so as to not "compromise sources and methods."

+He told CNN he wanted to "reiterate this has nothing to do with Russia."

-He went to the building because he needed a secure area to view the information, he told CNN.
+Nunes went to the building because he needed a secure area to view the information, he told CNN.
+A government official said Nunes was seen Tuesday night at the National Security Council offices of the Eisenhower building which, other than the White House Situation Room, is the main area on the complex to view classified information in a secure room.

 Two congressional sources said Nunes was with a staff member Tuesday night when he got a message, got out of the car and got into an Uber.
 Staff did not hear again from him that night.